-Fudge basically consists of sugar, butter, and milk.
-Neither milk nor butter is known to last particularly long at room temperature on its own.
-But thanks to sugar and heating it does last quite a few days even if not refrigerated.
+Fudge basically consists of sugar, butter, and condensed or evaporated milk.
+Butter doesn’t last long at room temperature, and neither does evaporated milk after opening.
+But thanks to sugar and heat fudge does last quite a few days even if not refrigerated.

 For homemade fudge, it usually lasts in good quality between a week and two weeks at room temperature, and around 3 to 4 weeks when refrigerated.
 For prolonged storage freezing is in order.

 When it comes to store-bought fudge, well, find the date on the label and use it as your guideline.

 It’s pretty much impossible to say how long the fudge you’ve bought will last.
 That’s because there are hundreds of varieties, some confectioners use preservatives while others don’t, and so on.